zombifiedpotato/pumpkin_patch/README.md

     - Carnivor: Because you are half dragon, you only eat meat.
     - Spectrum: You have access to the items from the Spectrum mod!
     - Dragon Wings: You have a pair of permanent dragon wings on your back.
 The color depends on your subrace.
     - Breath Weapon: You can use a breath weapon, it's type depending on your subrace.
 It costs extra food when you use it.
-(UNDER DEVELOPMENT)
     - Elemental: You are resistant to the element of your subrace, but weaker to an other.
   - Suborigins:
     - Black Acid Dragon: Black dragons are the most evil-tempered and vile of chromatic dragons, they collect the wreckage and treasures of fallen peoples.